xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 Route 53 provide 2 kinds of hoste zone to host the records:

 - public hosted zone: domains accessible over the internet.
-- private hosted zone: DNS resolution within one or more VPCs
+- private hosted zone: DNS resolution within one or more VPCs, best to associate to all the VPCs which need it.

 ### Health check and monitoring: